Facebook fiasco drags UBS profit lower

 The bank said it would seek to further prune risky assets overall and at its investment bank, saying it was confident the unit could hit profit targets.
 The investment bank's risk-weighted assets, or RWAs, which stood at 170 billion francs in the quarter, will be cut to less than 135 billion francs in 2016, the bank said.

-UBS said it was confident it would continue to gather net new assets, which totalled 9.5 billion francs in its flagship private banking arm for the wealthy.
+UBS said it was confident it would continue to gather net new assets, which totaled 9.5 billion francs in its flagship private banking arm for the wealthy.

 SILENT CUTS